JianingXi/mCGfinder/README.md

 mCGfinder standalone version
 ------------------------

-We also offer mCGfinder standalone version for Windows `./mCGfinder_standalone.zip` for users without MATLAB licenses.
+For users without MATLAB licenses, we also offer mCGfinder standalone version for Windows `./mCGfinder_standalone.zip`.

 Step 1: MATLAB runtime installer: verify the MATLAB runtime is installed and ensure you have installed version 8.5 (R2015a).
 If the MATLAB runtime is not installed, please download the Windows 64-bit version of the MATLAB runtime for R2015a from the MathWorks Web site by navigating to